sgalella/EpidemiologicalModels/README.md

 # Epidemiological Models

-Ensemble of different epidemiological compartmental models in Netlogo.
+Ensemble of different epidemiological compartmental models in NetLogo.
 The different models and their schemes are detailed below.
-For more information, check the *Info* tab for each model in Netlogo.
+For more information, check the *Info* tab for each model in NetLogo.

 <p align="center">
     <img width="350" height="350" src="images/model.gif">